kipmyk/acf-dynamic-user-role/readme.txt

 == Changelog ==

+= 1.0.2 =
+Minor plugin changes
 = 1.0.1 =

+- update the pugin name
 - No functional changes, this update simply modifies the short description in plugin file to match what is written in the readme file description

 = 1.0 =

+== Upgrade Notice ==

+= 1.0.2 =
+Made some minor changes and update improve on security